 Description

-An almost unaltered example of a prize-winning design from the highly influential Letchworth Cheap Cottages Exhibition, retaining much original internal and external detail, and its original plan form.
+This cottage is an almost unaltered example of a prize-winning design from the influential Letchworth Cheap Cottages Exhibition, retaining much of its original internal and external detail as well as its original plan form.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.